CandaceAndrews/Social-Card-Team-Project/README.md

 ## Social Cards

-Team project where backend and frontend collaborated to make a card site for users to create greeting cards, share them on a feed and follow other users.
+Team project where backend and frontend collaborated to make a card site for users to create greeting cards, share them on a feed and follow other users. ~ I worked on the back end for this project.

 ![card create](pictures/cards_1.png)